Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Introduction

 \section{Introduction}

 Molecular communication (MC) is a promising solution for enabling the transfer of information in several scenarios considered impractical for conventional electromagnetic wave-based communication (EMC).
 For example, MC is expected to perform better than EMC inside tunnels, in saline environments, and inside the human body \cite{farsad23,guo2015}.
 In MC, the transmitter conveys the information to the receiver by utilizing molecules, termed as \textit{information molecules} (IMs), as the carrier of the information.
-Among different propagation mechanisms, the diffusion-based propagation mechanism is the most studied one in the literature due to the ease in mathematical modeling, energy efficiency, and no requirement of communication infrastructure for carrying IMs from the transmitter to the receiver.
+Among different propagation mechanisms, the diffusion-based propagation mechanism is the most studied one in the literature due to the ease of mathematical modeling, energy efficiency, and lack of requirement for communication infrastructure for carrying IMs from the transmitter to the receiver.

 In MC, the transmitters and receivers are usually nanomachines with nanoscale functional parts.
 The functionality of a single nanomachine is limited to simple actuation, sensing, and storage \cite{nakano2013}.
 However, complex tasks like target detection and event sensing can be performed via the cooperation of multiple nanomachines.
 Such systems with multiple nanomachines working together can help to realize the internet of nano \cite{akyildiz2010}, and bio-nano things (IoNT and IoBNT) \cite{akyildiz2015}.

-\subsection{Related work}
+\subsection{Related Work}